spqb/adabmDCApy/doc/boltzmann_learning.md

 The difficult part of the algorithm consists of estimating $p_i(a)$ and $p_{ij}(a,b)$, because computing the normalization $Z$ of Eq. [](#eqn:probDCA) is computationally intractable, preventing us from directly computing the probability of any sequence.
 To tackle this issue, we estimate the first two moments of the distribution through a *Monte Carlo simulation*.
 This consists of sampling a certain number of fairly independent sequences from the probability distribution [](#eqn:probDCA) and using them to estimate $p_i(a)$ and $p_{ij}(a, b)$ at each learning epoch.
 There exist several equivalent strategies to deal with it.
 Samples from the model [](#eqn:probDCA) can be obtained via Markov Chain Monte Carlo (MCMC) simulations either at equilibrium or out-of-equilibrium, where we start from $N_c$ configurations (we refer to them as *chains*), chosen uniformly at random, from the data or the last configurations of the previous learning epoch, and update them using Gibbs or Metropolis-Hastings sampling steps up to a certain number of MCMC sweeps.

+It has been shown in {cite:p}`muntoni_adabmdca_2021` for Boltzmann machines and, in general, for energy-based models {cite:p}`decelle_equilibrium_2021` that under certain conditions, training the model estimating the marginals from an out-of-equilibrium sampling leads to good enough generative models.
+Depending on the training set, these models can even be fairly close to what is achieved with perfectly equilibrated training.
+For this reason, in `adabmDCA 2.0`, we implement a persistent contrastive divergence (PCD) scheme, in which the computation of the gradient is done with chains that may be slightly out of equilibrium.
-In particular, chains are *persistent*: because sampling from configurations that are already close to the stationary state of the model at the current training epoch is much more convenient, the chains are initialized at each learning epoch using the last sampled configurations of the previous epoch.
-Furthermore, the number of sweeps to be performed should be enough to ensure that the updated chains represent an equilibrium sample of the probability [](#eqn:probDCA).
-In practice, this requirement is not guaranteed as we fix the number of sweeps to a convenient value, $k$, that trades off between a reasonable training time and a fair independence of the chains.
+In particular, chains are *persistent*, i.e. they are initialized at each learning epoch using the last sampled configurations of the previous epoch.
+This is done because sampling from configurations that are already close to the stationary state of the model at the current training epoch is much more convenient.
+Furthermore, the number of sweeps to be performed should be large enough to ensure that the updated chains are close enough to an equilibrium sample of the probability [](#eqn:probDCA).
+In practice, this is done by fixing the number of sweeps to a convenient value, $k$, that trades off between a reasonable training time and a fair mixing of the chains.

 #### Convergence criterium
 To decide when to terminate the training, we monitor the two-site connected correlation functions of the data and of the model, which are defined as